Aaron-Bopp/TIM/40_Evergreens/Avoidance IS the most-efficient way of dealing with emotion.md

-[[Our brain will do anything it can to protect itself]], and if our [[emotions]] are going to impact our ability to succeed ^[[[Humans are a product of evolution]]] it is going to deal with those emotions as quickly as possible, but this does not mean it will affectively deal with those [[emotions]].
+[[Our brain will do anything it can to protect itself]], and if our [[emotions]] are going to impact our ability to succeed ^[[[Humans are a product of evolution]]] it is going to deal with those emotions as quickly as possible, but this does not mean it will affectively deal with those [[emotions]]: [[The brain lodges emotional reactions in our unconscious memory]]

 %%
 #TO/EXPLORE/RESEARCH is there a relationship between this and [[PTSD]]